dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Assessment of a prognostic MRI biomarker in early de novo Parkinson's disease
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/adb54e28b85b458c88a0292c84f18fea4a352e94>
-- **abstract:** S2 TL;DR: A PD-specific network atrophy pattern predicts progression of motor, cognitive, and global outcome in PD, and is a better predictor of prognosis than any of the other tested biomarkers.
+- **abstract:** *TL;DR:* A PD-specific network atrophy pattern predicts progression of motor, cognitive, and global outcome in PD, and is a better predictor of prognosis than any of the other tested biomarkers.
 - **journal:** NeuroImage : Clinical
 - **volume:** 24
 - **pages:** null